Sandjab/ShowBees/README.md

 Install the needed codecs with: `conda install -c conda-forge ffmpeg`

+### Pydub
+`conda install -c conda-forge pydub`

+### PySox

+### pyprojroot

+Allows finding root directory in Python projects, just like the **R** `here` and `rprojroot` packages.

+`conda install -c conda-forge pyprojroot`

 ### checksumdir

 To allow replicability checks, output directories of various processes within this repository are "signed" using a md5 hash.
-This reference hash is "frozen" in each experiment documentation.
+This reference hash is "frozen" in each experiment manifest.

 As this hash is displayed at the end of each major process completion, one can infer at a glance if the obtained result shares the same hash as the reference experiment he or she is trying to replicate.